 Learn more about what OKRs are and how to use them

-Company OKRs, however, are not meant to cover everything your organization needs to accomplish, as too many OKRs can unravel organizational efficiency through complexity and confusion.
+Company level OKRs, however, are not meant to cover everything your organization needs to accomplish, as too many OKRs can unravel organizational efficiency through complexity and confusion.
 When done correctly, company OKRs prevent a significant vulnerability: misalignment.

 Without alignment at the top, departments and teams operate without direction and focus.
-Company OKRs help leadership connect with the most important goals and help individuals produce efficient and inspired work.
+Company wide OKRs help leadership connect with the most important goals and help individuals produce efficient and inspired work.

 How OKRs solve company level challenges